 Like data sets (e.g. discrete and discrete) from various sources may be combined into an aggregate data set as per Section 3.3.2.
 Total ammonia nitrogen will be evaluated based on concurrently measured instream pH and temperature, as applicable, at the time of sample collection using APC&EC Rule 2.512(A)-(C) criteria.
+In instances where pH, temperature, or both, as applicable fall between the values in APC&EC Rule 2.512(A)-(C), the most protective values will be used.
 The Chronic Criterion for fish early life stages present (Rule 2.512(B)) apply when early life stage fishes are present in rivers and streams, or within the epilimnion of lakes and reservoirs.
 The criterion shall be applied as 1) the arithmetic mean of the analytical results of consecutive-day samples when available, or 2) the result of individual grab samples.
 In the event there is only one sample per month, that sample will serve as the "monthly average" for purposes of ammonia assessment.